Table of Contents

 First, you might be wondering if it’s possible to play the guitar without a pick at all.
 The answer is yes, but will take some getting used to.
 Don’t worry, it won’t hurt your guitar, should you decide not to use a pick.

-The biggest challenge will be getting used to a technique that will allow you to strum without a pick and produce enough volume.
+The biggest challenge will be getting used to a technique.
+One that will allow you to strum without a pick and produce enough volume.
 You will also need to make sure that the technique will allow you to play efficiently and quickly.

-Most people think that this is a technique that can only be done on an acoustic, but playing electric guitar without a pick is also very common.
-Not only will improve your dexterity, but it also offers more advanced playing techniques.
+Most people think that this is a technique that can only be done on an acoustic.
+But playing electric guitar without a pick is also very common.
+It will certainly improve your dexterity!
+But it also offers more advanced playing techniques.

 Benefits of Playing Guitar Without A Pick